Affecture/Affecture-website/README.md

 - `route`: a webpage address, like "/blog/my-title" or "/"(index)
 - `slot`: An element that can be replaced by content at-will
-- `assets`: Files that do not need to be pre-processed.
+- `assets`: Non-code files that are used in the website, like images and fonts.